pedrottimark/ts-weeks-2018/a-2/README.md

 3. **Each individually**, comment out `return` statement following `// TODO` comment, and then:
     * Declare variables `x` and `y` with array destructuring
     * Rewrite array index references `array[0]` and `array[1]` with `x` and `y`
+4. **Both collaboratively**:
+    * Replace `array` argument of callback function with array destructuring from the declaration
+    * If there is a syntax error, what do you need to do?
+    * Delete the variable declaration from body of callback function
+    * Replace body and explicit `return` statement with implicit return without a body

 **Bonus**: Read pages 90–92 [Array destructuring](https://leanpub.com/understandinges6/read#leanpub-auto-array-destructuring) by Nicholas C. Zakas